 Be sure to share your blog posts with your mailing list, social media followers, and key influencers in your industry.

 California-based Mayfield Robotics started a dedicated blog to provide updates about one of their latest products, Kuri.
 They recently revealed the adorable domestic robot in Las Vegas at CES, (Consumer Electronics Show).
-Through Kuri’s Blog, they update readers about media mentions, and product developments.
+Through Kuri’s Blog, they update readers about media mentions, and product developments for the product launch marketing.
 They even provided readers with insights into the robot’s design through an interview with the animation designer.

 2. Write Guest Posts

 How do you grab the attention of an audience that’s never heard of your brand?
-One of the most effective strategies is to reach out to them through a reputable website or blog related to your product niche.
+One of the most effective and creative product launch ideas is to reach out to them through a reputable website or blog related to your product niche.
 This is where guest posts come into the picture.

 Many websites and blogs already have large, established audiences.
 And when you contribute to sites that are relevant to your niche, their audiences will be more likely than the average consumer to be interested in your product.